 - Temperature internal in your meat

-To be honest if I had to choose (and don’t we all?)
+To be honest, if I had to choose (and don’t we all?)
 I would go for the temperature on the grate level first and buy a quality thermometer for that.
-Some people are to obsessed with the temperature in their grill.
+Some people are too obsessed with the temperature in their grill.

 I rather know what temperature I am cooking on and guess the time I have to cook then knowing the internal temperature and got no idea how the outside of my meat will look.

 There are a few qualifications a thermometer should have.

 This is of-course one of the most important things.
 A bad reading is about just as bad as no reading at all.

 - Speed of reading